balancer/docs-v1/core-concepts/protocol/background-1.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](https://docs.balancer.fi/v/v1/core-concepts/protocol/background-1)

 # Background

 Automated Market Makers \(AMMs\) have been around in some form for as long as trades could be automated, starting in the traditional financial markets.
 AMMs are essentially automated agents, controlled by algorithms, that define rules for matching buyers and sellers to facilitate trades.
 Usually AMMs are continuously active in both directions of a trading pair.
 The liquidity provider's profit comes  from the spread between buy and sell prices.